Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 * Ipad Pro
 * Surface Duo

-2. I want to access to the instruction and have an easy understanding of the rule
+2. **As a first-time player, I want to access to the instruction and have an easy understanding of the rule**
-    * The playe can click on the first page the instruction button or on the navbar before playing.
+    * The player can click on the first page the instruction button or on the navbar before playing.
-    The explanation is simple and clear.
+    * The explanation is simple and clear.
 At the end of the instruction, the player can click on the button "play" to start the game.

-3. I want a good and simple visual so it makes the game more enjoyable The concept and the visual of the game is very simple.
+3. **As a first-time player, I want a good and simple visual so it makes the game more enjoyable** The design of the game is very simple.
+    * The background is black and the grid, font color are white so it gives a great contrast between colors and make the visual better.
+    * When the user play the game, it will display a sequence of red color.
+A flashy red color is chosen to also give a good contrast.

+4. **As a first-time player, I want to be able to turn off the sound if I am playing in quiet place**
+    The sound effect is a feature Left to Implement in the future, for the moment, there is not sound in the game.

+5. **As a first-time player, I want to play the game with good interaction, no any slowness with quick loading**
+    * When the user hovers all the button, including the social media link, the color will turn to red.
+    * Every time the user succeed the game, it will add one point in the current score and will appear a correct message in green color "Correct!
+Click button again to continue".
+    * If the user failed the game, it will reset the current score to 0 and will appear a message in red color "Wrong!
+Click button to Start Again".

+6. **As a returning player, I want to improve my memory skills**
+    * The game will start with a sequence of two light.
+Each time the player succeed the round, one more light will be added to the sequence so it will become prograssively longer and more difficult to remember.
+    This is a good exercise to improve the memory skills.

+7. **As a returning player, I want to save my highscore in a stats board so that I can check my progress**
+    * Due to the lack of time, the score page which will show the three highest score of the player will be a feature implemented in the future.
+    For the moment, only one highscore will be shown in the page before the player start the game, below the grid with the current score.
+    * The highscore will be save in the storage so if the player reload the page, it will still show the highscore.

+8. **As a returning player, I want to select different number of grid**
+    *  This is a future features to implement the grids of 2 X 2 and 4 X 4 so that the player can vary the level of difficulty.

+9. **As a returning player, I want to contact the business if I have any suggestion, feedback related to the game**
+    * The player can access to the contact page to fill the form.
+Al the inputs are required to submit the form.
+    I didn't have time to work the contact form on Javascript so for the moment, if the player click on the submit button, it will show an error message.
+    I will be a future feature to implement.

 ## Deployment <a name="deployment"></a>
 ---
 Gitpod was used to develop the project and deployed through Github Pages.